 As a result, he should speed up his BJJ learning, become more productive on the mat, adopt the correct approach and mentality, connect with more accomplished brown belts, and so on.

-A brown belt is almost as excellent as a black belt in terms of skills in the jiu-jitsu sport.
-Therefore, a brown belt practitioner is more than capable of defending himself in a fighting situation against a physically comparable opponent in height and weight.
+A brown belt is almost as excellent as a black belt in terms of skills in jiu-jitsu sport.
+Therefore, a brown belt practitioner can defend himself in a fighting situation against a physically comparable opponent in height and weight.

-Achieving the brown belt requires several years of study and practice of the art of BJJ since it is an advanced rank and not easy to get.
+Achieving the brown belt requires several years of study and practice in the art of BJJ since it is an advanced rank and not easy to get.